oracle-livelabs/oci/apps-cloud-adventure-scm/04-s2s-sourcing/sourcing.md

 2. The negotiations dashboard has Infolets with insights into sourcing programs and activity.
-This information is drillable to give the user and intuitive experience.
+This information is drillable to give the user an intuitive experience.
 You need to drill into Award Completed to analyze the recent sourcing negotiation.

     > In the **My Negotiations** Infolet select the **Award Completed** piece of the pie chart (Purple)